idvorkin/idvorkin.github.io/_d/anxiety.md

 #### Reality

-1. Psychiatrist calls this the difference between the desire to control, and the fact it's uncontrallable.
+1. Psychiatrist calls this the difference between the desire to control, and the fact it's uncontrollable.

 #### Expectations